jgiuffrida/placehold/README.md

  - Copyright 2012: Joe Giuffrida, http://www.josephgiuffrida.com
  - Dual licensed under the MIT or GPL Version 2 licenses.

-The goal of this script is provide a simple script to enable the placeholder attribute in browsers without native support
+The goal of this script is provide a simple method of enabling the placeholder attribute in browsers without native support

 Usage Instructions
 ======